geogardenclub/geogardenclub.github.io/docs/user-guide/downloading.md

 Using your mobile device, use this link to access the [Geo Garden Club app in the App Store](https://apps.apple.com/us/app/geogardenclub/id6478464910).
 Follow the instructions to download.

-The Geo Garden Club app will soon be available on your home screen.
+After a successful download, the Geo Garden Club app will be available on your home screen.
 If you can't find it, use the App Library search function.

 </TabItem>